smlum/scription/README.md

 * Highlight low confidence words (AWS)
 * Add punctuation (AWS)

-## How to use
+## Get started

 ### Basic usage

-1. Run a transcription job using AWS Transcribe or Mozilla DeepSpeech
+1. Run a transcription job using [Amazon Transcribe](https://aws.amazon.com/transcribe/) or [Mozilla Deepspeech](https://github.com/mozilla/DeepSpeech)
 2. Download the json output file
 3. Load the json file into [Scription](https://smlum.github.io/scription/)
-4. Load in your corresponding audio (see below for larger audio files)
+4. Load in your corresponding audio (see below for large audio files)
 5. You're good to go!

 ### Saving and loading a project

 'Save project' creates a text file which you can load into Scription at a later time.
 It preserves any text edits and annotations.

-If you have 'Autosave' turned on it saves your edits every 5 seconds, so that if you refresh the page, they should still be there.
+If you have 'Autosave' turned on it saves your edits every 5 seconds using cookies.
+This is less secure, but if you refresh the page, they should still be there.

 ### Exporting